maxpenner/quadcopter-simulation/README.md

 ## What is it good for?

-I used it to build a quadcopter of 450 mm and 1.2 kg.
+I used it to build a [quadcopter of 450 mm and 1.2 kg] (https://github.com/KyrellGod/quadcopter).
 I can copy the stabilization algorithms for roll, pitch and yaw one-to-one (apart from some minor C++ related changes) and the quadcopter flies quite well.
 It also helped me to understand what impact noise can have, how the motors work, why you need accelerometer *and* gyroscope etc.

 And I believe it saved me a lot of money.